in28minutes/in28minutes.github.io/_posts/2019-03-27-spring-boot-react-crud-full-stack-with-maven.md

     "react-router-dom": "^5.0.0",
 ```

-You can run 'npm start' to run the front end app again.
+You can run 'npm start' to rerun the front end app.

 #### Creating a List Courses Component